Published 31st October 2016

 So if you have a spooky horse and you give it more magnesium, you may well think that it is calmer.
 In fact, it is likely to be mildly sedated.
 Of course, some horses sedate really nicely and are fine to ride.
 However, our rider and customer feedback suggests many horses become more anxious and less able to cope with pressure when given large amounts of supplementary magnesium.

-Magnesium needs to be used with great care as a ‘calmer’.
-Too much and you run the risk of sedation, which as we understand can result to some negative behaviours.
+Magnesium needs to be used with great care as a ‘calmer’ as well.
+Too much and you run the risk of increased sedation, which as we understand can result in some negative behaviours.

-As a result of this, we are finding customers are finding our free diet reviews increasingly helpful in determining if their horse is actually on a high magnesium diet which is causing poor behaviour, or if the dietary magnesium levels are actually within our optimum range – meaning their horse would potentially benefit from using our chelated calcium behaviour supplement; Cool, Calm & Collected.
+We are finding customers are finding our free diet reviews increasingly helpful in determining if their horse is actually on a high artificial magnesium diet which is causing poor behaviour.
+If the dietary magnesium levels are actually within our optimum range and still has difficult behviour it will probably benefit from using our chelated calcium behaviour supplement; Cool, Calm & Collected.
+Alternatively, if digestive upset and subsequent pain are an issue then out Ultimate may help.